 Applications will be considered beginning in January 2020 for those interested in beginning the Ph.D. program in August 2020.
 Students interested in applying for admission and for funding should submit all application materials to the online application system administered by BGSU's Graduate College Admissions.
-Completed applications will be reviewed beginning on January 15, 2019.
+Completed applications will be reviewed in January, 2020.
 Incomplete files will result in delays of admission decisions, and candidates are forewarned that it is crucial to apply as early as possible.
 The deadline for application submissions for fall 2022 admission is January 15, 2022 at 11:59 p.m.
 EST.

 The Ph.D. program aims to fund as many students as it can with graduate assistantships including tuition scholarship and stipend.
 The Graduate stipend for 2020-2021 is $15,500.
 It is BGSU policy that admission to a graduate program does not constitute an offer of funding.
 However, we attempt to make assistantship offers alongside admissions offers when possible.
 Enrollment demands and curriculum changes may force limits in the number of students permitted to enroll in each incoming cohort and in each course.

 The application consists of the following parts and requirements, and is submitted through the online application administered by BGSUs Graduate College Admissions.
 All portions of the application are submitted through this system.

 1. All applicants must submit a completed application accompanied by the appropriate fees.
 That application can be completed online.
 While completing this online application, applicants will be prompted to select the degree to which they are applying.
 Applicants for the Rhetoric & Writing Ph.D.
 Program should select: "English: Rhetoric and Writing Specialization - PhD."